Captain's log, stardate d47.y38/AB

 Similarly, when things go too well, one might be tempted to step up the game by speeding it up, or changing the course too dramatically by raising funds, try too many things at once, or even splash the cash in a pet project which might not go anywhere.

 At MarsBased, we've always believed in the long-term plan.
 As a specialised high-end development consultancy, we are known for being a solid, stable and reliable company, despite our youth.

 The three founding partners have a few things in common.
 One of which is we love driving, and therefore, we are ready to face every turn and bump on the road.

 Self-funded, organically-grown, ethical and healthy businesses, as it is the case with ours, are perceived as amateur or even unambitious nowadays.
 This is mainly due to the VC funding bubble we're living in: virtually every company you read about is raising funds, growing very fast, and aiming for the almighty hockeystick curve in their financials.

 Self-funded, profitable and healthy companies like MarsBased, Nomadlist, Ghost or even Basecamp are facing these questions often: why don't you raise money? why don't you acquire another company to speed up your expansion in other regions/countries? and the like.
 As Pieter Levels (founder of Nomadlist) put it on Twitter, healthy businesses with a healthy work ethic and good relationships are themselves pretty big dreams instead.

-In our case, we wrote about it in our blog post Lessons Learnt: One Year Running Our Own Business, where we explained that we're a lifestyle business, not a startup.
+In our case, we wrote about it in our blog post We're Not a Startup: We're a Lifestyle Business (and We Love It), where we explained that we're a lifestyle business, not a startup.